Opting for Off-Site Experiences at Industry Shows

 Savvy brands looking to ramp up excitement for their show presence or sponsorships (and get a jump on the competition) are creating off-site experiences aimed at engaging attendees early and avoiding convention center (or other venue) constraints.
 The focus on pre-promotion not only helps drive more people to the brand’s conference booth, but provides an opportunity to build the kind of out-of-box experiences usually reserved for b-to-c events.
 And as this shift in strategy progresses, more brands are dividing up their budgets to offer multiple touchpoints, rather than directing resources to their show floor presence alone.
 Here’s a look at a handful of brands that have perfected the art of the off-site experience.

-To promote its programming at last year’s Comic-Con, FX Networks took over a park just outside the Hilton where it offered VR, giveaways, physical challenges and even a silent disco to tout shows like “Archer,” “American Horror Story” and “It’s Always Sunny in Philadelphia.”
-The strategy allowed FX to stay on-brand without worrying about conference regulations because, really, what convention center has room for a three-story rock-climbing wall?
+To promote its programming at last year’s Comic-Con, FX Networks took over a park just outside the Hilton where it offers VR, giveaways, physical challenges and even a silent disco to tout shows like “Archer,” “American Horror Story” and “It’s Always Sunny in Philadelphia.”
+The strategy allows FX to stay on-brand without worrying about conference regulations because, really, what convention center has room for a three-story rock-climbing wall?

 For the launch of SDMA, a diagnostic test that detects the onset of kidney disease in animals, IDEXX knew it had to create something eye-catching to draw more attendees into its booth for the product reveal.
-To spark interest, the brand activated a wacky pet-themed parade of sorts outside of the North American Veterinary Community Conference.
+To spark interest, the brand activates a wacky pet-themed parade of sorts outside of the North American Veterinary Community Conference.

 Standard conference experiences have their time and place, but sometimes it’s preliminary off-site experiences that bring a typical show or sponsorship activation to the next level—or eliminates the need for one at all.